vivshankar/ibm-verify-assets/phishing_protection_for_oauth_device_flow/index.md

-# Protecting against phishing when using the OAuth 2.0 Device Authorization Grant Flow
+# Security best practices for deploying the OAuth 2.0 Device Flow with IBM Verify

 The OAuth 2.0 Device Authorization Grant Flow (or simply Device Flow) enables devices with no browser or limited input capability, such as smart devices like Amazon Echo, to obtain an access token, that can be used by the device to access protected resource APIs.
 This is commonly seen on apps on Apple TV, Android TV, Amazon Echo etc. where a user is shown a QR code or link and an optional one-time authorization code and the user logs in using a companion device, like a smart phone.

-The device that requires the token is called a consuming device and the one used by the user to authenticate and authorize the request is called an authorizing device.
+The device that requires the token is called a "consuming device" and the one used by the user to authenticate and authorize the request is called an "authorizing device".
 These terms will be used in this article.

 Depending on how the OAuth 2.0 client is configured, it can be prone to phishing attacks, as described in this article titled [OAuth’s Device Code Flow Abused in Phishing Attacks](https://www.secureworks.com/blog/oauths-device-code-flow-abused-in-phishing-attacks).

-IBM Verify offers mechanisms to mitigate this vector while using this flow.
-This article provides guidance on how you would do this.
+IBM Verify offers mechanisms to apply security best practices to protect this flow.

 ## About Device Flow